 Heaters for sale

 Sheds Direct Ireland is where you’ll find cost-effective, powerful and easy to use heaters.
 We aim to keep you warm this Winter without adding an enormous cost, or giving you a difficult to use system!
 So whether you need a heater for your home, caravan, something portable or even a patio heater, we have something for you here.
+Remember: Don’t use kerosene in a paraffin heater!

 The Inverter 5096 Heater costs as little as 14c per hour to run